Close to Home (2005 TV series): First season

 In the pilot episode, Chase returns from a 12-week maternity leave to find herself with a new boss, Maureen Scofield (Kimberly Elise), who has been promoted instead of her.
 Maureen is a no-nonsense, workaholic woman who admires Chase's dedication to her family and her personal life.
 Above her is County Prosecutor Steve Sharpe (John Carroll Lynch).
 Chase wins the first case she prosecutes upon her return to work: an abusive husband who is sentenced to 25 years in prison without parole.

 Second season

-Annabeth returns to work four months after her husband was killed by a drunk driver in the first-season finale.
-Annabeth's coming to terms with her husband's death, her grief, and her struggle to return to normalcy, coupled with the guilt and trials of being a single parent, are recurring themes throughout the season.
+Chase returns to work four months after her husband was killed by a drunk driver in the first-season finale.
+Chase's coming to terms with her husband's death, her grief, and her struggle to return to normalcy, coupled with the guilt and trials of being a single parent, are recurring themes throughout the season.

-Annabeth and Maureen also face a new boss, Chief Deputy Prosecutor James Conlon (David James Elliott), who has just arrived from New York, and whose methods appear to the two prosecutors to be too forceful and sometimes unethical.
+Chase and Maureen also face a new boss, Chief Deputy Prosecutor James Conlon (David James Elliott), who has just arrived from New York, and whose methods appear to the two prosecutors to be too forceful and sometimes unethical.

 Near the end of the season, Conlon attempts an attorney general campaign which is derailed as police corruption is discovered, resulting in several prosecutions.
 Scofield is assassinated as a result of these prosecutions.
-The season (and series) ends with Chase successfully prosecuting Scofield's assassin.
+The season ends with Chase successfully prosecuting Scofield's assassin.